-I had the privilege of exploring of the island of Catanduanes a couple of years ago.
-Just went there just recently and I can wait to be back.
+I had the privilege of exploring the islad of Catanduanes a couple of years ago.
+Just went there recently and I can’t wait to be back.

 I´ve wanted to go on vacation for so long.
 Love the idea of being away from all the hustle of city life.
-Plus the FOMO you´d feel from browsing social media feed.
-Thus, used FOMO in a good way, finally bought plane tickets to an overlooked island paradise.
+Plus the FOMO you´d feel from browsing socialmedia feed.

 I am not from Catanduanes nor knew someone from the island before I went here for the first time almost two years ago.
 I wasn´t even sure on how to go to this island since I´m purely from Southern Tagalog but haven´t traveled the southern most part of Luzon.
 Yet I had lots of fun while traveling to this happy island.
 And more than just having fun while on the happy island, I acquired new friends.
 After seeing a video made by these friends of mine, I then bought plane tickets back to the island, and it’s the vacation I have wanted for so long.